MicrosoftDocs/entra-docs/docs/identity/monitoring-health/quickstart-access-log-with-graph-api.md

 ---
 # Quickstart: Analyze a sign-in with the Microsoft Graph API

-With the information in the Microsoft Entra sign-in logs, you can figure out what happened if a sign-in of a user failed.
+In this Quickstart, you'll use the information in the Microsoft Entra sign-in logs to figure out what happened if a sign-in of a user failed.
 This quickstart shows you how to access the sign-in log using the Microsoft Graph API.

 ## Prerequisites